English to Norwegian Translation Services

-Here are some useful facts to remember when working with Norwegian translators.
+Norwegian translation services, along with the other Scandinavian language translation services, such as Swedish to English translations, Finnish to English document translation, Danish to English translations and Icelandic to English translation services, play an important role in international commerce.
+Here are some useful facts to remember when working with English to Norwegian translators.
 Norway has two official written languages.
-Most business documents are written in 'Bokmâl', which has developed from Danish (Norway was part of Denmark for 500 years).
-The Norwegian government and its agencies are mandated to produce 25% of the documents in 'Nynorsk', which is based on Norwegian rural dialects.
+Most business documents are written in ‘Bokmâl’, which has developed from Danish (Norway was part of Denmark for 500 years).
+The Norwegian government and its agencies are mandated to produce 25% of the documents in ‘Nynorsk’, which is based on Norwegian rural dialects.

 The Norwegian financial markets are quite limited, especially when it comes to derivatives.
 Many English financial terms are used in absence of Norwegian-language equivalents (e.g. warrant, futures, etc.).
 Names of the mutual funds (e.g. Fidelity Far East Growth Fund) and indices (e.g. FTSE World) also appear in English in the Norwegian language documents.